 - Terry Pratchett’s The Fifth Elephant combines folklore and social commentary into a gripping tale pitting humans, wolves, vampires, werewolves, trolls, and dwarfs in complex political conflict.
 Students who read this novel may be encouraged to read the rest of the series and learn to read for pleasure.

-- Traditional werewolf folklore collected in the 1920s make an interesting contrast with the fiction based on the mythology.
+- Traditional werewolf folklore make an interesting contrast with the fiction based on the mythology.

 - The Book Of Were-Wolves by Sabine Baring-Gould is a classic work of nonfiction examining the folklore of werewolves.
 Baring-Gould, who wrote the words to “Onward Christian Soldiers,” was one of the most important experts on werewolf lore of his day, and is still considered one of the more important researchers.